rostal/rostal.github.io/_posts/2024-08-05-What-is-Machine-Learning.md

 itself.
 And a good sign you’re dealing with an ML based approach is if you see that train-validate-test split.

 But why would you want to use ML anyway?
-Well, when is it okay to over fit?
-Maybe if you’re interested in the noise or you just care about describing your particular dataset and not predicting outside the range of your data.
+Definitely any time you want to use a complex model to predict out-of sample.
+When you wouldn’t want to use ML methods?
+Maybe if you’re interested in the noise or you just care about deeply describing your particular dataset and not predicting outside the range of your data.

 I would love to hear your thoughts!
 What are your general definitions of Machine Learning for a non-expert audience?
 When should you use, or